Spinal Tap (Lumbar Puncture) for Children

 - Is allergic to any medicines or iodine

 Many hospitals have people trained in helping children cope with their medical care or hospital experience.
 These people are often called child life specialists.
 Check with your child’s healthcare provider if child life programs or other similar services are available for your child.
-You can also do certain things to help your child get ready for a test or procedure.
-How best to do this depends on your child’s needs.
+You can also do certain things to help them get ready for a test or procedure.
+How best to do this depends on their needs.
 Start with the tips below:

 - Use brief and simple terms to describe the test to your child and why it’s being done.
 Younger children tend to have a short attention span, so do this shortly before the test.
 Older children can be given more time to understand the test in advance.